pelmer/esc14/doc/basic/environment.rst

 advanced steps below give an alternate extended configuration which makes working somewhat nicer and easier.

-0. Make sure you are using the INFN-Web WiFi network and not the CEUB WiFi network.
-Only the INFN-Web one will work for the following.
-If you do not have a user/pass to connecto the the INFN-Web network, ask one of the organizers.
+0. Make sure you are using the INFN-Captive WiFi or eduroam networks and not the CEUB WiFi network.
+Only the INFN-Captive or eduroam networks will work for the following.
+If you do not have a user/pass to connect to the the INFN-Captive network (and cannot connect to the eduroam network), ask one of the organizers.

 1. First SSH into the gateway/NSF/Apache server (esc-server.cnaf.infn.it):
      ssh <student>@131.154.193.33